James-Randall-14/mit-blogger-application/Grandpa.md

 Anyways, as I get older I notice that I am becoming more and more like you.
 That makes me happy.
+I've got more to say to you, but this letter is getting long enough as is and I know that you hate reading emails.
+I guess a blog is kind of like an email.
+Maybe I'll write you more in the future.

 I wish we could've talked more.

 <p align="right"> I miss you, </p>